sixra/Ratko-Sim/README.md

 <h1>Hey, I'm Ratko</h1>

-<p>Web Developer with a solid foundation in React, Angular, Svelte and Next.js.
+<p>Front-end Developer with a solid foundation in React, Next.js, Angular and Svelte.
 Successfully transitioned from Business Management to pursue a passion for coding.</p>

-<p>Motivated by my love for web development, I completed Full Stack Web Development course and have gained 2 years of professional experience.
-Proficient in HTML, CSS and JavaScript, I specialize in creating engaging user experiences through responsive web design.
-With understanding of backend technologies like Node.js, MongoDB, and Express.js and Go.</p>
+<p>Proficient in HTML, CSS and JavaScript, I specialize in creating engaging user experiences through responsive web design.
+With understanding of backend technologies like Node.js, Go and Express.js.</p>

 <hr>

 <img
   align="left"
   width="300"